ericholscher/ericholscher.com/site/blog/2024/nov/1/ai-search-should-sustain-open-source.rst

 Open source funding has been a long standing issue, and something that I have been working on for almost 15 years now.
-Historically the model that has worked the best is:
+Historically the sustainability model that has worked the best is:

 * Publish open source and get a lot of users
 * Put advertising on your website, docs, and other web properties
 * Let Google index it for free
 * Have Google send traffic, which is monetized by `(ethical)<https://www.ethicalads.io/>`_ ads

-`Funding open source with advertising <https://www.ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ is a reasonable model, which is also how the news and other publishing industries have worked.
+This is obviously not a model that works for many open source projects, and requires large scale to work.
-However, it requires a large scale to even support a part-time developer, so we need to find additional revenue streams that scale.
+`Funding open source with advertising <https://www.ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ is a model that aligns incentives well, but we need to find additional revenue streams to make more projects sustainable.

 AI search: paying for content
 -----------------------------